|

 between the armored arachnid and a battalion of

-tanks is quite spectacular, and I think
+tanks is quite spectacular

 it's the best work the animator ever

 accomplished.
-O'Brien also had an idea
+Moving into the 1960's, O'Brien also had an idea

 where Kong would battle the Frankenstein

-monster.
-He had several production
+monster, had several production

 sketches, and even had a tentative

-agreement from a Japanese picture company
+agreement from a certain Japanese picture company

 through.
 Needless to say, O'Brien was a

-little miffed when similar monsters from
+little miffed when a similar monster from

 his sketches starting battling Godzilla,

-and showing up in films like Frankenstein
+and showing up in films like

 Conquers the World